threefoldtech/TFGRID/wiki/networking/webgateway_specs.md

 ## Discussion
 ### Standalone WebGateway VS. Builtin inside ZOS
 Currently there are two approaches to implement this
-- Built in zos
+- [x] Built in zos
-- Stand alone web-gateways
+- [ ] Stand alone web-gateways

 We need to decide which one to implement since it won't be possible to support both approaches

+> NOTE: it has beed decided to build gateway as part of zos, we will still keep this comparison for completion
 #### Builtin ZOS
 This has lots of benefits:
 - ZOS already work against contracts, and adding a new work-load type is a trivial task.